 Mostly known for their dried flower vapes, Pax has become a leading vape cartridge producer in 2017 due in part to their super sleek and stylish concentrates pen, the Pax Era.
 The pen’s thin, rectangular shape is unlike any other, making their cartridges, called “pods,” a high quality specialty item.

 In addition to the pods’ lasting unexpectedly long, the pen itself heats to a perfect temperature so you’ll never have another harsh hit filled with burnt flavor.
-It not only looks futuristic, it also comes equipped with an app, allowing you to track your consumption and alter the temperature as needed.
+The accompanying app will allow you to track your consumption and alter the temperature as needed.